limstinger/Smile_Recognition/README.md

 ![Example](https://github.com/limstinger/Smile_Recognition/assets/113160281/9609b61e-6a83-42e2-a3d7-01aafe3b9389)

 ## **Limitations**
+* Can only measure one attribute (smiling) at the moment, rather than multiple attributes (angry, sad, etc.)
+* Not enough training because you need to set the number of epochs based on your computer's performance

 ## **License**
 This project is licensed under the MIT License - see the [LICENSE.md](LICENSE_FILE_LINK) file for details.